stanleyanthony/AdventureStore-Marketing-Campaign-Analysis/README.md

  4. PowerPoint - for presentation of insights and recommendations

-## Understanding the Business Problem amd the Data
+## Understanding the Business Problem and the Data

 ### Business Problem / Key Points / Goals